pythrick/dateflix-api/README.md

 Project developed during live coding session at Twitch.
 This is a web app to find someone to watch Netflix with you, something similar to Tinder.

-The project are separeted in two different repositories, the [backend API](https://github.com/pythrick/dateflix-api) and the [frontend website](https://github.com/pythrick/dateflix-web).
+The project has two different repositories: the [backend API](https://github.com/pythrick/dateflix-api) and the [frontend website](https://github.com/pythrick/dateflix-web).

 ### Built With